 Studies also indicate that those with substance abuse disorders have also seen a marked improvement in their condition as a result of their participation in DBT treatment.

-With our team of highly experienced therapists and support staff, The Dawn offers a relaxing, stress-free environment to help patients concentrate on the path to emotional stability.
-Our comfortable private accommodation gives patients a sense of peace and focus, allowing them the space to learn new stress management techniques and put them into practice effectively.
+With our team of highly experienced therapists and support staff, The Dawn offers a relaxing, stress-free environment to help clients concentrate on the path to emotional stability.
+Our comfortable private accommodation gives clients a sense of peace and focus, allowing them the space to learn new stress management techniques and put them into practice effectively.

-For assistance with behavioural personality disorder, depression, substance abuse or PTSD, contact The Dawn today or call +66 63 048 4877 and ask how our residential treatment programmes can help you or a loved one.
+For assistance with behavioural personality disorder, depression, substance abuse or PTSD, contact The Dawn today to ask how our residential treatment programmes can help you or a loved one.